AdobeDocs/analytics.en/help/implement/vars/config-vars/decodelinkparameters.md

 ---
 title: decodeLinkParameters
-description: Enable or disable AppMeasurement double encoding link tracking variables.
+description: Enable or disable AppMeasurement double-encoding link tracking variables.
 exl-id: 7a4cea23-5ae6-4a8b-82a6-c68f9a1f9c49
 feature: Variables
 ---